Omagh Town F.C.: History

 After losing in the 1997–98 Irish cup semi-final with one of the best squads assembled, money worries forced the departure of the bulk of that side.
 Indeed, the addition of a couple of key players could have seen Omagh challenge for the following seasons premiership.
 Instead, a weakened squad struggled and were relegated at the end of the 1998–99 season.
 However, a tremendous 1999–2000 campaign in the first division saw Omagh under Roy McCreadie promoted as champions, Eamon Kavanagh collecting the cup at St Julian's Road despite a loss to Limavady.
 Omagh would remain in the Premier Division for the next two years finishing 9th and 10th, respectively.
 Roy McCreadie's departure left a void Town could not fill.
 Frankie Wilson and Eamon Kavanagh were caretaker managers for a time but rather than give them the job, Former Derry City star Johnny Speak took over.
 He failed to settle in the role and although guiding Town to another Irish cup semi-final (another loss) he was replaced by Paul Kee and John Cunningham.

 Since the 2000–01 season Omagh Town had been in the Premier Division, but continued to suffer from a lack of support and poor attendances.
 Behind the scenes there had been numerous talks of takeovers and rescue plans for several years, none really materialised to any degree.
 In 2004, links with the local soccer school were formalised and several key members of that group and members of the business and political sectors got involved.
 The influx of interest had little effect though and after relegation at the end of the 2004–05 season the future looked bleak.

 On 7 June 2005, the club announced, hastily it may be argued, that it had folded after failing to overcome financial problems.
 Omagh was already struggling financially before the team was relegated from the Irish Premier League in April.
 The club said the drop from the top flight and the recent closure of its social club were the two major factors behind the decision to fold.

+In 2024, former Loughgall footballer Caolan McAleer announced plans to relaunch the club, initially competing in underage football structures in the area, before then restarting a senior first team, with ambitions of taking the club back to its former glory of the NIFL Premiership.